ntmbayfield/g88-lecture-docs/LearningToLearn/Intro/LearningToLearnIntro.md

 By the end of this workshop, you will be able to...

+- Describe differentiated instruction.

+- Explain what type of learner you are?

-- Discuss the 3 stage learning process
+- Discuss the 3 stage learning process.

-- Identify your personal strengths and areas of growth in the 3 stage learning process
+- Identify your personal strengths and areas of growth in the 3 stage learning process.

+- Explain the zone of proximal development.

+- Explain the purpose of Bloom's Taxonomy.

 ---

 ![](img/3_Why.png)

+^ Quick turn and talk - why is this important?

 ---